flast101/HTB-writeups/sauna/index.md

 - Sophie Driver
 - Steven Kerb

-There are many naming convention the Egotistical Bank may use for its Active Directory but the most commonly used is the first letter of the firstname folled by the name.
-Let's build a simple user list and write it down in a file "users.txt":
+There are many naming convention the Egotistical Bank may use for its Active Directory, but the most commonly used is the first letter of the firstname followed by the name.
+And we can assume the people on the site page are active employees of Egotistical Bank.
+Now, let's build a simple users list writing down the account logins we can guess based on the usual naming convention:

 ~~~
 root@kali:~# cat users.txt